How can we help you?

 - Insurance Companies: Insurance carriers for truck drivers and trucking companies have a lot of money at stake.
 They defend these cases very aggressively.

 - Investigators: Trucking companies have crash response teams ready to investigate incidents as soon as they happen.
 They often send a lead investigator, a company safety person, and a risk management team to the scene of the collision.

-- Lawyers: Immediately after the crash is reported, the trucking company can assign a lawyer.
+- Lawyers: The trucking company can assign a lawyer immediately.
 The legal team can start work before you’re even out of the hospital.

 Your legal rights

 You have the right to talk to a lawyer before talking to an insurance adjuster.